-Websites are generally good places to start looking for clinical trials, but these might not be the best for local options.
-Be wary of websites that have outdated information, as some are not updated frequently.
+Websites are generally good places to start looking for information about clinical trials, but these might not be the best for local options.
+Be wary of websites that have outdated information because some are not updated frequently.
 In addition, many websites containing clinical trial information might use technical language that may be overwhelming.
-In such cases, you could ask your doctor to explain any information you do not understand.
+In such cases, you should ask your doctor to explain any information you do not understand.

 Good websites to try to include:

 - National Institute of Neurological Disorders and Strokes

 Another way to find clinical trials is by talking to friends, colleagues, or family.
 You may very well know someone that has participated in a clinical trial or knows someone who has.